buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 * JLC could not place the LEDs without me upgrading the assembly service from "Economic PCBA" to "Standard PCBA", so I had to accept those extra fees.
 * The USB6B1 was out of stock.
 Searching "USB6B1" in JLC's part search yielded two different "USB6B1RL" which were in stock and had the same specifications, so I used it instead.

+An interesting note, the fuse that was selected was the BSMD1206-050-33V, which is a resettable fuse.
+Usually a fuse will suicide to save the rest of the circuit, but a resettable fuse will increase its resistance to lower the current, which means it can be used multiple times.
+They do degrade every time they do this, however, so it's still ideal to not push them.

-JLC also failed to find these components because the names that KiCAD exported did not match anything on their database close enough.
+JLC failed to find these components because the names that KiCAD exported did not match anything on their database close enough.
 Finding the correct components might require a bit of detective work and careful browsing of their parts store:
 * Diodes - Searching for "SOD-123" found all the diodes with that footprint, so I selected "1N4148SOD" which matched my specifications
 * Connector - I looked around JLC's parts store and found "PZ200-1-05-W-2.0-G1" which seemed to match what I was looking for.
 This one was surprisingly difficult to find.
 * Hotswap MX switches - I searched for "CPG151101S11" and it listed a bunch in different colors.
 Black switches were out of stock so I went with whites.